 The foremost reason for a Christian to be thankful is because he/she is a child of God (John 1:12).
 God extended His hand to you, you saw it and you took it.
-The guilt of sin does not bother you anymore because Jesus covers it for you.
-You have no fear of death because you have eternal life (John 3:16).
-You are never alone because Jesus, your Saviour is your friend and the Holy Spirit is in you to guide you (14:16-18).
+The guilt of sin does not bother you anymore, because Jesus covers it for you.
+You have no fear of death, because you have eternal life (John 3:16).
+You are never alone, because Jesus, your Savior, is your friend and the Holy Spirit is in you to guide you (John 14:16-18).
 This attitude of thankfulness will see you through all the trials and tribulations of life.

 Here are some more practical steps to help us cultivate an attitude of thankfulness throughout our lives:

 Keep a thankfulness journal

 Reminding yourself what you have to be thankful for and recording your thankfulness each day helps to cement how thankful you are.
 It doesn’t matter how difficult your life is at the moment, there is always something to be thankful for.
 Finding that will help you deal with the other parts of life.
 Record 3-5 things you’re thankful for at the end of every day.
 When you’re having a particularly difficult time, it can be beneficial to go back to what you’ve written previously.